riteshsingh84/python/Projects/AITranslator/Readme.md

 Translated files will be saved in the output/ directory, with language codes appended to file names.

 ### 6. Customization
 **Prompt Template:** Edit promptconfig.ini to change how the translation prompt is constructed.
+You have full flexibility to write your own instructions, tones and rules for translations.

 **Logging:** Errors are logged to the file specified in appconfig.ini.